JPMorgan says 'mea culpa' in $13 bln settlement with U.S

 JPMorgan said it has set aside all the funds it needs to cover the settlement, meaning the deal will have no impact on its earnings.
 The deal resolves most of its mortgage issues with federal authorities, the bank said.
 JPMorgan's shares rose 0.7 percent to close at $56.15 on Tuesday.

+Meanwhile, the Department of Justice, which led the negotiations with JPMorgan, said that JPMorgan was not a solitary investigation.

+"The Justice Department's financial fraud investigations are far from over," U.S. Attorney General Eric Holder said in a statement.

-At issue in Tuesday's settlement was the long chain of parties between the original mortgage lender and the ultimate investor in the loan.
-Often smaller lenders would make a mortgage loan, and sell it to a bank, which would package loans into bonds, and in turn sell them to investors.
-This chain allowed capital to flow to loans that arguably should never have been made.
+At issue in Tuesday's settlement was the long chain of parties between the original mortgage lender and the ultimate investor in the loan in the years leading up to the crisis.
+Often smaller lenders would make subprime mortgage loans, and sell them to a bank, which would package loans into bonds, and in turn sell them to investors.
+With so many middlemen, investors had poor information about what they were buying, and capital flowed to loans that arguably should never have been made.

 The investors that bought these mortgage bonds demanded that the loans be of a particular quality.
 JPMorgan said the loans met the guidelines, but one of its employees said they did not, the bank admitted.